floriandejonckheere/utu-thesis/thesis/chapters/07-proposed-solution/04-extraction.typ

 === Dependency graph

-As a final step in the information extraction phase, an edge-weighted graph $G = (V, E)$ is constructed, where $V$ is the set of classes in the monolith application, and $E$ is the set of edges between classes that have an interdependency based on the discussed coupling strategies.
+As a final step in the information extraction phase, an edge-weighted undirected graph $G = (V, E)$ is constructed, where $V$ is the set of classes in the monolith application, and $E$ is the set of edges between classes that have an interdependency based on the discussed coupling strategies.
 The weight for the edge $e_i in E$ between classes $c_j, c_k in V$ is calculated as the weighted sum of the call graph $N_s$ representing the structural coupling, the co-change matrix $N_c$ representing the logical coupling, and the co-authorship matrix $N_d$ representing the contributor coupling.
 The weights $omega_s, omega_c, omega_d in [0, 1]$ are used to balance the contribution of the structural, logical, and contributor coupling respectively, as described in @weighted_edge_formula.
 This makes the strategy adaptive and flexible @santos_paula_2021.